 The nearest train station is Vasai Road on Western Railway.
 Frequent local trains connect Vasai Road and Churchgate, a distance of 51 km.
 From Vasai Road, a journey of 7 km by road will take you to the fort.
 Buses and autorickshaws are available from west side of the station.

 Entry to the fort is free.
 But a visitor has to bear in mind that it lacks some basic facilities such as security, drinking water, wash rooms and food stalls.
 He will have to walk across to the area near Tahsildar’s office if he wants something to eat and drink.
+I have heard of illegal activities at this place due to its isolated location.
+Even on weekends, there are not many people in the area.
+So it is best to avoid visiting the fort on weekdays if travelling alone.
+Make sure that you do not stay behind after sunset.

 Location for Bollywood and Malayalam Movies